CLOSE X

 The average American eats approximately 200 pounds of meat, poultry and fish every year.

-7 billion hot dogs are consumed between Memorial Day and Labor Day in the U.S.
+7 billion hot dogs are eaten between Memorial Day and Labor Day in the U.S.